CycloneDX/cyclonedx-python/README.md

 * Pip's `requirements.txt` format
 * `PDM` manifest and lockfile are not explicitly supported.
   However, PDM's Python virtual environments are fully supported.
 See the docs for an example.
+* `uv` manifest and lockfile are not explicitly supported.
+  However, uv's Python virtual environments are fully supported.
+See the docs for an example.
 * `Conda` as a package manager is no longer supported since version 4.
   However, conda's Python environments are fully supported via the methods listed above.
 See the docs for an example.